Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cornflour.md

 **Explore the remarkable properties of cornflour mixed with water.** - Slimey, gooey and messy: cornflour is one of our favourite experiments!
 Come and stick your hands in, and figure out if it behaves like a liquid or a solid...

-Last initially checked on 2022-01-23 by Jessica Trevelyan (jet81@cam.ac.uk)) and doublechecked on 2021-01-18 by Polly Hooton (prh43@cam.ac.uk))
+Last initially checked on 2022-01-23 by Jessica Trevelyan (jet81@cam.ac.uk)) and double-checked on 2021-01-18 by Polly Hooton (prh43@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->